luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

                     helper:  ['function','method','class']
                     global: ['import','declare']

-              var valid:string array = validCombinations[adj.name] or ['-*none*-']
+              var valid:string array = validCombinations[adjective] or ['-*none*-']
-              if key not in valid, .throwError "'#{adj.name}' can only apply to #{valid.join('|')} not to '#{key}'"
+              if key not in valid, .throwError "'#{adjective}' can only apply to #{valid.join('|')} not to '#{key}'"

         end for

-set module.exportDefault if 'export default' or 'public default' was parsed
+set module.exportDefault if 'export default' or 'public default' was parsed.

-          declare valid .statement.default
-          declare valid .statement.export
-          if .statement.export and .statement.default
+Also, if the class/namespace has the same name as the file, it's automagically "export default"

         var moduleNode:Module = .getParent(Module)
+        if .statement.constructor in [ClassDeclaration,NamespaceDeclaration] and moduleNode.fileInfo.basename is .statement.name
+            .adjectives.push 'export','default'

+        if .statement.hasAdjective('export') and .statement.hasAdjective('default')
             if moduleNode.exportDefault, .throwError "only one 'export default' can be defined" moduleNode.exportDefault = .statement

+### Append to class ASTBase

 ##### helper method hasAdjective(name) returns boolean
-To check if a statement has an adjective WHILE parsing the statment (after the statement, adjectives are assignes as statement properties)
+To check if a statement has an adjective.
+We assume .parent is Grammar.Statement

-        if .adjectives
-          for each adjective in .adjectives where adjective.name is name return true
+        declare .parent:Statement
+        return name in .parent.adjectives

 ## Body